 D (Rh)-negative individuals do not develop anti-D in the absence of specific exposure, but there is a high incidence of antibody development (alloimmunization) after exposure to D. Two common methods of sensitization to these RBC antigens are by transfusion or fetomaternal hemorrhage during pregnancy and delivery.
 Anti-D can complicate future transfusions and pregnancies.
 For the D (Rh)-negative individual, exposure to D should be avoided by the use of Rh-negative blood products.
 In the case of Rh-negative mother and Rh-positive fetuses, exposure to D can be treated using Rh immunoglobulins, which will prevent anti-D formation.

-Exposures to RBC antigens from other antigenic systems (such as Lewis, Kidd or Duffy) may also cause alloimmunization.
-This may become clinically significant in individual receiving multiple blood products over a long period.
+xposures to RBC antigens from other antigenic systems (such as Lewis, Kidd or Duffy) may also cause alloimmunization.
+This may become clinically significant in individuals receiving multiple blood products over a long period.

-The majority of blood transfusions cause no adverse reaction; however, even with the assurance of pretransfusion testing, blood transfusions may produce some adverse effects.
+Most blood transfusions cause no adverse reaction; however, even with the assurance of pretransfusion crossmatching, blood transfusions may produce some adverse effects.

 Hemolytic transfusion reaction results because antibodies in the recipient’s plasma react with antigens in donor RBCs.
-This leads to donor cell agglutination and capillary occlusion, blocking oxygen and blood flow to vital organs.
+This leads to donor cell agglutination (clumping) and capillary occlusion (clot), blocking oxygen and blood flow to vital organs.
 Eventually, the red cells break down and release free hemoglobin into plasma and urine.
 This free hemoglobin may block the renal tubules resulting in renal failure.

 |TYPE||SIGNS & SYMPTOMS|